Unheard melodies

 v.
 Listening to Quiet

 Coleridge was a great talker, musical, oracular, entrancing, and his eloquence has been rightly celebrated.
 At times, his talking could be challenging; he was not as sensitive perhaps as he might have been to his own listeners: Wordsworth could not understand “one syllable” of his friend’s oration despite listening attentively for two hours, according to Samuel Rogers’ report (308).
 There are many accounts of people listening to Coleridge, fewer of Coleridge himself as listener.
-And yet although he didn’t always attend enough to his listeners when he spoke, he was himself an acute and sensitive listener: his poems, as well as his notebooks, are full of great moments of listening.
+And yet although he didn’t always attend enough to his listeners when he spoke, he could be an acute and sensitive listener: his poems, as well as his notebooks, are full of great moments of listening.

 Throughout Coleridge’s writing we find traces of this sensitivity in his “records of attentive listening,” as John Hollander has termed them.
 And often the sounds which drew his ear were quiet sounds.
-In these lines from a notebook entry, for instance: ‘I hear only the Ticking of my Watch, in the Pen-place of my Writing Desk, & the far lower note of the noise of the Fire— perpetual, yet seeming uncertain/it is the low voice of silent quiet change, of Destruction doing its work by little & little.
+In these lines from a notebook entry, for instance: "I hear only the Ticking of my Watch, in the Pen-place of my Writing Desk, & the far lower note of the noise of the Fire— perpetual, yet seeming uncertain/it is the low voice of silent quiet change, of Destruction doing its work by little & little."

-’ This is a subtle pitch of listening: to distinguish between the clock and the lower note of the fire. ” Coleridge is drawing on a musical language, “low note”, to describe and distinguish between the sounds he hears.
+This is a subtle pitch of listening: to distinguish between the clock and the lower note of the fire. ” Coleridge is drawing on a musical language, “low note”, to describe and distinguish between the sounds he hears.
 And he was curious about how these subtle variations of pitch and dynamics might be expressed in the texture of a poem.

 Coleridge was writing on the cusp between reading aloud and silent reading.
 This is perhaps one reason that he was interested in the space between thought and address: in “Frost at Midnight,” for instance, he is addressing his babe, but in silence.
 This intimate occasion might also account for the poem’s interest in quiet sounds and sounding quiet.
 The volume of a poem perhaps depends on occasion as well as on genre, so that the intimate occasions of certain kinds of Romantic lyric poem might be productive of quiet, or at least be quieter than more declamatory or public modes.
 Like other Romantic poets Coleridge was thoughtful about the sound of poetry, and about shaping sound and silences—especially because he was writing in an age when poems were very often read in silence.